trydydd/slimemoldgrappling/content/games/mount/transitioning_to_shoulder_line/_index.md

 **Top Player**:
   * **Position**: Mounted on top of your partner.
   * **Objective**: Trap your partner's wrist to the floor either on the same side or the cross side of their head to expose the elbows.
-Once the elbows are exposed extend the elbows away from the centerline towards the head or in towards the centerline by any means neccessary
+Once the elbows are exposed extend the elbows away from the centerline towards the head or in towards the centerline by any means neccessary.
+Slide up and turn to face the shoulder line while trapping it between your knee and foot.
   * **Constraints**: No submissions -- only wrist pinning allowed.
   * **Win Condition**: Partner's elbows are exposed and extended or contracted.